kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/configmap.md

 Send NGINX Server header in responses and display NGINX version in error pages. _**default:**_ is disabled

 ## ssl-conf-command
+(!)
+Note that configuring OpenSSL directly might result in unexpected behavior.

 The directive [SSL-Conf-Command](http://nginx.org/en/docs/http/ngx_http_ssl_module.html#ssl_conf_command) sets arbitrary OpenSSL configuration.
 The commands are specified in the format understood by the OpenSSL library.